clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 PDTSv2|RSA 2048|SHA256|
 MFPKI|As observed (mostly RSA 2048)|As observed (mostly SHA256)|

 MFPKI artifacts are cloned from the FPKI and do not have uniformly long validity periods like PDTSv2 and PKITSv2.
 Some artifacts that are classified as “good” will expire over time.
-PITTv2 can be used to periodically spot check so expired artifacts can be removed from service and/or re-refreshed using PCP.
+PITTv2 can be used to periodically spot-check so expired artifacts can be removed from service and/or re-refreshed using PKI Copy and Paste (PCP).

 ### 2.5	Sample Environment

-A Linux virtual machine is available that features artifacts from the MFPKI, various PKITSv2 editions hosted using Apache httpd and OpenSSL’s OCSP responder capabilities.
+A Linux virtual machine is available that features artifacts from the MFPKI, various PKITSv2 editions hosted using Apache httpd, and OpenSSL’s OCSP responder capabilities.
 The environment is intended to facilitate dynamic path discovery and avoid the need to manually provide artifacts to the RUT as a prerequisite for testing certification path validation capabilities.

 ### 2.6	Hosts File for Sample Environment

-A sample hosts file for the URIs included in artifacts that comprise the MFPKI, various PKITSv2 editions and PDTS is below:
+A sample hosts file for the URIs included in artifacts that comprise the MFPKI, various PKITSv2 editions, and PDTS is below:

 ```
 # ********** Hosts added by PCP VM preparation scripts **********